t0mm4rx/ft_services/ReadMe.md

 ```sh
 docker images
 ```
-You'll see every images, that can help you identify were you are.
+You can see all images linked to the current context that can help you identify were you are.

-**By default, Kubernetes deployments looks for online Docker images, we want it to load our custom local images**.
+**By default, Kubernetes deployment looks for online Docker images, but we want it to load our custom local images**.
 You can do that by adding "imagePullPolicy: Never" prop in your container object.

 ## Containers 🧑‍💻

 ### Nginx
 Nginx is a web server that can provide web pages and execute PHP (a language for web backend).
-You need to create a simple Nginx server, it has to be fetchable through Ingres, which is a more advanced version of Service.
+You need to create a simple Nginx server, it has to be fetchable through Ingres, which is a more advanced version of service.
 Port 443 is for SSL connection (https).
-You can create a SSL certificate with openssl.
+You can create a SSL certificate with Openssl.
-This container need to provide a SSH connection.
-SSH is a tool to access a computer remotly (usually without graphics part).
+This container needs to provide a SSH connection.
+SSH is used to access a computer remotly through a shell.
-A really simple way to create a SSH server is though the openssh package and then run the sshd deamon.
+A really simple way to create a SSH server is through the openssh package and then run the sshd daemon.

-### FTPS
+### FTPs
 A simple FTPs server.
-FTP is a protocole to send and download files from a distant computer.
+FTP is a protocol to send and download files from a distant computer.
 FTPs is a version that uses SSL to encrypt communications between the client and the server, which is safer.
 Pure-FTPD is a simple FTP server.
 You can test a FTP connection with:
 ```sh
 ftp <user>@<ip>